 This will display the time difference in days, hours, minutes, and seconds in a format that’s more discernible.

-We’ve created an Excel time sheet difference template so that you don’t have to.
+We’ve created an Excel time sheet time calculator template so that you don’t have to.
 All you need to do is enter the values you want to compare in Cell A and Cell B. Excel will automatically calculate the time difference for you.
+Simply click to enter your values and get instant results.
 It will even show you the days, hours, minutes, and seconds, for more accuracy.

 Access the Excel Time Difference Template in Google Sheets or in Microsoft Excel.